Skip to main content

 GraphQL is a query language allowing users to use a broader panel of inputs than traditional REST APIs.
 GraphQL APIs are inherently prone to security risks, such as credential leakage and denial of service attacks, that can be reduced by taking appropriate precautions.

-Disable playground in production
+Disable introspection and playground in production

 Limit max depth and complexity